cheungdaven/cheungdaven.github.io/_pages/about.md

 <!-- His research interests include but not limited to recommender systems, knowledge graph, and deep learning.
 He is PC member and reviewer for a number of top conferences and journals. -->

-Wanna learn more about deep learning and recommender systems?
-You can:
-Check our <a href="https://arxiv.org/abs/1707.07435">survey</a> on deep learning based recommender systems Read our book chapter <a href="https://d2l.ai/chapter_recommender-systems/index.html">Recommender Systems</a> in <i>Dive into Deep Learning</i>
-Get your hands dirty with our opensource toolkit: <a class="github-button" href="https://github.com/cheungdaven/deeprec" data-icon="octicon-star" data-size="large" data-show-count="true" aria-label="Star cheungdaven/deeprec on GitHub">DeepRec</a>  <!-- Place this tag where you want the button to render. -->

 <!--I am the <b>creator</b> of the following open source projects:
  Place this tag where you want the button to render. -->